dscherbak/rapid-response-katas/Architecture.md

 </p>

-Five of our six microservices (excluding the Camera Feed Engine) can be developed and deployed as a cohesive monolith, without compromising the flexibility and scalability inherent in microservices.
-These services continue to communicate seamlessly through messaging, making it possible to extract and deploy them individually when the need arises.
+Based on the requirements (the small number of end users) five of our six microservices (excluding the Camera Feed Engine) can be developed and deployed as a cohesive monolith, without compromising the flexibility and scalability inherent in microservices.
+These services continue to communicate seamlessly through messaging, making it possible to extract and deploy them individually when the need arises e.g. ENS might be extracted due to load increase.

 <p align="center">
     <img src="images/monolith.png" alt="image" width="600" height="auto">